U.N. General Assembly set to isolate Russia over Ukraine invasion | Law-Order

 While General Assembly resolutions are non-binding, they carry political weight.
 The United States and allies see action at the United Nations as a chance to show that Russia is isolated because of its invasion of neighboring Ukraine.
 The draft resolution already has at least 80 co-sponsors, diplomats said on Monday.
 More than 100 countries are due to speak before the General Assembly votes.

 French U.N.
 Ambassador Nicolas de Riviere said: "No one can avert their gaze, abstention is not an option."
-Ceasefire talks between Russian and Ukrainian officials began on the Belarusian border on Monday as Russia faces deepening economic isolation.
+Ceasefire talks between Russian and Ukrainian officials failed to make a breakthrough on Monday.

 U.N.
 Secretary-General Antonio Guterres said he hoped the talks would "produce not only an immediate halt to the fighting, but also a path towards a diplomatic solution."
 He described Russian President Vladimir Putin's decision on Sunday to put Russia's nuclear deterrent on high alert as a "chilling development," telling the General Assembly that nuclear conflict is "inconceivable."